Mucia gens

-The gens Mucia was an ancient and noble patrician house at ancient Rome.
-The gens is first mentioned at the earliest period of the Republic, but in later times the family was known primarily by its plebeian branches.
+The gens Mucia was an ancient and noble plebeian house at ancient Rome.
+Members of this gens appear during the earliest period of the Republic, but the family only attained prominence from the time of the Second Punic War.

 Origin

 The first of the Mucii to appear in history is Gaius Mucius Scaevola, a young man at the inception of the Roman Republic.
 According to legend, he volunteered to infiltrate the camp of Lars Porsena, the king of Clusium, who besieged Rome c.
 508 BC, and who may in fact have captured and held the city for some time.
 Mucius, armed with a dagger, attempted to assassinate Porsena, but unfamiliar with Etruscan dress, he mistook the king's secretary for the king, and was captured.

 Brought before the king, Mucius declared that he was but one of three hundred Roman men who had sworn to carry out this mission, or die in the attempt.
 As a show of bravery, it was said that he thrust his right hand into a brazier, and stood silently as it burned.
 Porsena was so impressed by his courage and endurance that Mucius was freed, and some traditions held that Porsena withdrew his army in fear of the threat of assassination invented by the young Roman.

+At one time it was supposed that any Roman of consequence during this period must have been a patrician, and that the Mucii must therefore have been a patrician gens that was later supplanted by its plebeian descendants.
+But assuming that the would-be assassin was a real person, all of the other Mucii known to history seem to have been plebeians, suggesting that there may never have been a patrician family of this name.

 Praenomina

-The chief praenomina used by the Mucii were Publius, Quintus, and Gaius, all of which were very common throughout Roman history.
+The only praenomina used by the Mucii mentioned during the Republic were Publius, Quintus, and Gaius, each of which were among the most common names at all periods of Roman history.
+Marcus is also found among the Mucii of imperial times.